Skip to main content

 What Are the Metabolic and Oncological Considerations?

 Metabolic health is profoundly intertwined with hormonal balance.
 Combined hormonal protocols can exert significant effects on glucose metabolism, insulin sensitivity, and body composition.
 In men, TRT has been shown to improve insulin resistance and reduce visceral adiposity in those with metabolic syndrome and low testosterone.
+This can lead to a reduction in the risk factors associated with type 2 diabetes and cardiovascular disease.
+The mechanism involves testosterone’s direct effects on adipocytes and muscle cells, promoting a more favorable metabolic environment.

 For women, estrogen and progesterone therapy can influence metabolic parameters.
-Estrogen generally has beneficial effects on and lipid profiles.
+Estrogen generally has beneficial effects on insulin sensitivity and lipid profiles.
 However, certain synthetic progestins can counteract some of these benefits.
 The overall metabolic impact is complex and depends on the specific agents, dosages, and individual patient characteristics.

-Oncological safety, particularly concerning in men and breast cancer in women, is a paramount consideration.
+Oncological safety, particularly concerning prostate cancer in men and breast cancer in women, is a paramount consideration.
 For men on TRT, the long-standing concern about prostate cancer acceleration has been largely re-evaluated.
 Current evidence suggests that TRT does not increase the risk of prostate cancer incidence in hypogonadal men and does not cause progression of existing, low-grade prostate cancer.
 Regular prostate-specific antigen (PSA) monitoring remains a standard practice, allowing for early detection of any changes.

 In women, the relationship between combined estrogen and progestin therapy and breast cancer risk is more complex.
 The WHI study indicated an increased risk of breast cancer with combined estrogen-progestin therapy, but not with estrogen-only therapy in women with hysterectomies.
 This suggests that the progestin component may play a role in this increased risk.